Chronic Pain Management & Addiction

 It is important that patients addicted to drugs who also suffer from chronic pain are shown ways to manage their condition without the use of addictive drugs.
 An inpatient, residential rehab programme is particularly beneficial for lasting recovery from painkiller addiction, complicated by chronic pain.

-At Castle Craig rehab clinic we offer an integrated painkiller addiction treatment programme including a chronic pain management programme.
 Our medical and psychiatry team will supervise detox from all addictive substances while treating chronic pain using an evidence-based approach.
 This will involve use of non-drug, alternative therapies and appropriate medications if needed.
 In addition to this psychological therapies will address underlying issues related to each individual’s addiction and chronic pain issues.

 Treatment for Painkiller Addiction and Chronic Pain

 Painkiller addiction treatment for chronic pain sufferers begins with a full medical evaluation, which includes a history of the chronic pain, previous illnesses, and any past investigations undertaken.
 This is followed by an examination and a review of all medications by our Consultant Psychiatrist.
-Our Consultant psychiatrist will also carry out a psychological assessment and work with the multidisciplinary team to ensure that all aspects of the condition are treated.

 Our residential treatment plans are personalised to suit the individual needs of our patients.
 A multidisciplinary approach is best in the management of chronic pain and different team members, trained to understand and treat chronic pain, are involved in developing the treatment plan.